Skip to main content

 Establish governance, accountability and oversight of processes by using delegations and requiring committees and project boards to oversee critical decisions and risk.
 Good governance, accountability and oversight increases transparency and reduces the opportunity for fraud.

-Automatically match data with another internal or external source to obtain or verify relevant details or supporting evidence.
+Match data with the authoritative source and verify relevant details or supporting evidence.
+Services such as the Identity Matching Service can be used to verify identity credentials back to the authoritative source when the information is an Australian or state and territory government issued identity credential.
 This countermeasure is supported by the Office of the Australian Information Commissioner's Guidelines on data matching in Australian government administration.

 Coordinate disruption activities across multiple programs or entities to strengthen processes and identify serious and organised criminals targeting multiple programs.
 It can also include referrals to law enforcement agencies for those groups that reach the threshold for complex criminal investigations.